SFU-Archives/digital-repository-utilities/README.md

 - Access-to-Memory (AtoM): SFU Archives' online access platform and catalog of archival descriptions

-- [AIP and DIP scripts](utilities/aip-and-dip-scripts.md): Command-line scripts for retrieving AIPs and DIPs from storage and upload DIPs and metadata to the access system (AtoM)

 - AIS database: Custom FileMaker database used to manage information relating to accessions (Archives module), AIPs (Repository module), analysis and validation of digital transfers (Validator module).

 - Archivematica: SFU Archives' main digital preservation platform.